How to Apply for Admission

-- You are not required to submit SAT test scores to be considered for admission into an associate-degree or certificate major.
+- You are not required to submit SAT/ ACT test scores to be considered for admission into an associate-degree or certificate major.
 If your scores are available, you are encouraged to request that they be sent to the Admissions Office to assist in your proper placement and scheduling.

 Step 5.
 Submit proof of your eligibility, as required for majors with special admission requirements.

-All bachelor-degree majors and some associate-degree majors are restricted to students who meet certain academic skills and prerequisites and have attained levels of academic achievement, including acceptable SAT scores.
+All bachelor-degree majors and some associate-degree majors are restricted to students who meet certain academic skills and prerequisites and have attained levels of academic achievement, including acceptable SAT/ACT scores.

 Review the specific requirements for your degree in the College Catalog.